core-man/link/content/post/codes/index.md

 - [BayHunter](https://github.com/jenndrei/BayHunter): McMC transdimensional Bayesian inversion of surface wave dispersion and receiver functions in Python
 - [Huajiang Yao's Lab](http://yaolab.ustc.edu.cn/resources.php?i=28): Inversion of Vs, Vp/Vs, and interface depth using (multimode, Rayleigh and/or Love, phase and/or) dispersion data and Rayleigh wave fundamental mode ZH data (ellipticity) based on the Neighborhood Algorithm in Fortran
-- [Weisen Shen](https://www.stonybrook.edu/commcms/geosciences/people/_faculty/shen.php)'s MCMC inversion [code](http://weisen.wustl.edu/For_Comrades/for_self/PKU_Workshop/) for a workshop in Peking University in 2017.
+- [Weisen Shen](https://www.stonybrook.edu/commcms/geosciences/people/_faculty/shen.php)'s MCMC inversion [code](http://weisen.wustl.edu/For_Comrades/for_self/PKU_Workshop/) for a workshop in Peking University in 2017: joint inversion of surface-wave dispersion data and receiver function
+- [RfSurfHmc](https://github.com/nqdu/RfSurfHmc): Joint inversion of Receiver Function and Surface Wave Disperion by Hamilton Monte Carlo Method
 - [jointBSVpVs](https://github.com/HongjianFang/jointBSVpVs): Joint inversion of body and surface wave data for Vp/Vs
 - [LitMod_seis](https://www.juanafonso.com/software): A joint inversion code for inverting Vs and anisotropy data (Rayleigh and Love phase and/or group velocities, ellipticity (Z/H ratio) and receiver functions) with a Markov Chain Monte Carlo method.
 (Released soon)